Motorbike Diaries – Vol. 17

 I’m absolutely convinced I will have to retrain my brain to look left before turning right again as I don’t even get the urge to look left any longer.
 I’ve learned that you don’t wait for opportunities (for a lull in traffic) when driving in Vietnam, you make opportunities.

-Six months have gone by and now I’m able to do what I previously thought was impossible; I zone out.
+Six months have gone by, and now I’m able to do what I previously thought was impossible: I zone out.
 I actually look at stuff around me, notice new restaurants, can read street signs, and most of all I use the driving time to think.
 I’ve even been able to zone out the horns that are constantly honking at me.
 Nor am I shocked or horrified by what I see around me any longer – 4 people on a motorbike, a guy carrying a refrigerator on the back of his bike, a dog on the bike, or a boy standing on a bike seat behind the driver – yes, standing.
-However a boy sleeping between his parents on a motorbike in the pouring rain did catch my attention for a bit the other day.
+However, a boy sleeping between his parents on a motorbike in the pouring rain caught my attention for a bit the other day.
 I think I was simply jealous of his ability to sleep in a impossible environment.

 Last week I was so zoned out that I didn’t notice the broken glass that I ran over until it was too late – 2 flat tires…yes, 2.
 I pushed my bike to a corner that had a tire tube propped up on it (the Vietnamese symbol for tire fixer nearby) and 10 minutes and 75 cents later the guy had fixed the holes and I was off.

 I find that I still do have a couple of ‘limits’ on what I won’t do.
 I won’t drive on a sidewalk; it pisses me off when other people do it while I’m trying to walk down the street, so I won’t be one of those people.
-I won’t go the wrong way down a one way street.
-(My high school driver-ed teacher would be so proud of me) I won’t carry a refrigerator, a flat screen TV or a computer on the back of my bike!
-However just recently I did find myself carrying a 30 lb backpack on my bike driving through flooded streets praying that I wouldn’t lose my balance.
-Finally, I won’t wear flip flops while driving as I’m too scared to lose one of them!
-I can’t tell you how many flip flops and sandals I see in the middle of the street; deposited there accidentally, never to see it’s other half again.
+I won’t go the wrong way down a one-way street.
+(My high school driver-ed teacher would be so proud of me) I won’t carry a refrigerator, a flat-screen TV, or a computer on the back of my bike!
+However, just recently, I did find myself carrying a 30 lb backpack on my bike, driving through flooded streets, praying that I wouldn’t lose my balance.
+Finally, I won’t wear flip-flops while driving as I’m too scared to lose one of them!
+I can’t tell you how many flip-flops and sandals I see in the middle of the street, deposited there accidentally, never to see their other half again.

 Video of my taking off on my bike after my flat tire was fixed.